StavrosOrf/EV2Gym/README.md

 ## TODO short term

 #### General
-- [ ] Add an battery charging model curve in the problem formulation equations (0-80 fast, 80-100 slow)
 - [ ] Implement results visualizer (potentiall using stacked plot charts maybe like in (https://ev.caltech.edu/assets/images/conventional_v_adaptive.svg))

 #### Gym Environment
 - [x] Implement step for ev charger and ev
 - [x] Implement the get_observation and reward functions
-- [ ] Implement the Load_Scenario from replay file
+- [x] Implement the Load_Scenario from replay file
 - [x] Add power limit to the problem formulation and in the environment
-- [ ] Add rest period so every EV has time to leave the parking lot (stop spawning EVs after a while)
+- [x] Add rest period so every EV has time to leave the parking lot (stop spawning EVs after a while)
 - [ ] Research about electricity prices and how to include them in the problem formulation
-- [ ] Replace 'EV-Spawner' with realistic EV spawn rate using distributions for different times of the day and days of the week, and staying time

 #### PyOmo Optimization
 - [x] Implement the Gurobi optimization problem formulation